Maronite Catholic Eparchy of Our Lady of the Martyrs of Lebanon in Mexico

 Maronite Catholic Eparchy of Our Lady of the Martyrs of Lebanon in Mexico City (in Latin: Eparchy Dominae Nostrae Martyrum Libanensium in Civitate Mexicana Maronitarum) is an eparchy of the Maronite Church immediately subject to the Holy See in Mexico.
 In 2010 there were 160,000 members.
-Its current eparch is Georges Saad Abi Younes, OLM.

 Territory and statistics

-The eparchy has jurisdiction over the Maronite faithful of the whole Mexico.
+The eparchy has jurisdiction over the Maronite faithful of the whole of Mexico.
 Its eparchial seat is Mexico City, where is located the Nuestra Señora de Valvanera Cathedral.

 In Mexico Maronites are present in Puebla, Toluca, Pachuca, Torreon, Veracruz, Chihuahua, Mérida, Guadalajara, Veracruz, Coahuila and Mexico City.
-On November 6, 2010, the proto-parish devoted (being the first) to Saint Charbel in Chihuahua, was consecrated by the hands of Monsignor George Abi-Younes, Monsignor Constancio Miranda, Archbishop of Chihuahua, Monsignor Juan Guillermo Lopez, bishop of Cuauhtémoc-Madera and Bishop Gerardo Rojas Lopez, bishop of Nuevo Casas Grandes.
+On 6 November 2010, the proto-parish devoted (being the first) to Saint Charbel in Chihuahua, was consecrated by the hands of Monsignor George Abi-Younes, Monsignor Constancio Miranda, Archbishop of Chihuahua, Monsignor Juan Guillermo Lopez, bishop of Cuauhtémoc-Madera and Bishop Gerardo Rojas Lopez, bishop of Nuevo Casas Grandes.

-The territory is divided into seven parishes and in 2010 there were 160,000 Lebanese Maronite Catholics.
+In 2010, the territory was divided into seven parishes and there were 160,000 Lebanese Maronite Catholics.